ketkiambekar/word2vec/readMe.md

 In this project, we will use the gensim library to demonstrate the use of word2vec.

-**TL;DR:** The program learns the text corpus and finds the top 5 most probable related words.
+**TL;DR:** The program learns the text corpus and finds the top 5 most probable related words to the words we input to the algorithm.
 This is the underlying algorithm for text prediction.

 ## What is word2vec?